mypalmike/ijsoned/README.md

 Interactive JSON editor.

-Currently in pre-alpha state, not fully functional (even saving a file is not yet implemented...)
+Currently in pre-alpha state, not fully functional (completion is only partly working, setting values only works in a few cases...)